B14cool/100-days-of-Code/README.md

 Continue the "Responsive web design" path in #FreeCodeCamp to enhance and review my web development knowledge.

 Thoughs: I'm sending a lot of proposals via UpWork.
 A little bit sad when I think of my unemployment.
+:/
+# Day 8: 04/26/22

+Today had to go to the doctor, I tried to watch #RMAMCI during that time.
+Arrived home I spent some time continuing the Javascript course.

+# Day 9: 04/27/22

+Today is a rough day.
+Just realized I just have one day to finish all my classes at UTEL University.
+Currently trying to finish all my exams and stop coding to answer questions about coding web pages and coding robots with assembly language.